Kellye Fox |

 Who Has the Best Rotisserie Chicken?
 We Compare 7 Grocery Store Delis

-The Krazy Coupon Lady is an independent service supported by advertising.
-Most of the offers appearing on our site are from companies from which we receive compensation.
-We may receive a small payment from an affiliate if you click a link to purchase a product.
-Sometimes a post is sponsored by the maker of the product, and we receive a fee for the post.
+The Krazy Coupon Lady is an ad-supported service.
+Many offers on our site contain affiliate links, and we may earn a small commission if you make a purchase using them.
+Some posts are sponsored by the maker of the product, and we receive a fee for the post.
 Learn More.

 If you’re among those who’ve eaten the more than 950 million rotisserie chickens sold in the past year, you’re probably wondering: Which rotisserie chicken is the best?
-And is the Costco rotisserie chicken worth the hype?
+And is the Costco rotisserie chicken worth all the hype?

 We tackled this tasty dilemma and have a lot of juicy — and not so juicy — details to report.
-We reviewed the seven most popular store-brand rotisserie chickens and scoped out their price, size, quality, and overall value.
-And we ranked their prices, sizes and more.
+We reviewed the seven most popular store-brand rotisserie chickens and scoped out their price, size, quality, and overall value to figure out how they rank.

 1. Costco rotisserie chicken is one of the cheapest and biggest ready-to-eat options.